FinweLtd/doc-livesync-all/README.md

 Images
 ------

-Images should be resize to max 1024 pix wide and copied to /docs/img directory.
-Please use .jpg or .png images; .png only when alpha (transparency) is required.
+Images should be resized to max 1024 pix wide and copied to /docs/img directory or similar image directories in the directory tree.
+Please use .jpg or .png images; .png only when alpha (transparency) is required as .jpg files are smaller and download much faster.

 If you want to use stock images, use archives that provide them royalty free also for commercial purposes and without attribution requirement.
 Here are a few good sources: